awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

     }
 ```

+## Modifying an RDS Custom for SQL Server DB instance<a name="custom-managing.modify-sqlserver"></a>

+Modifying an RDS Custom for SQL Server DB instance is similar to doing this for Amazon RDS, but the changes that you can make are limited to the following:
++ Changing the DB instance class
++ Changing the backup retention period and backup window
++ Changing the maintenance window
++ Upgrading the DB engine version when a new version becomes available

+The following limitations apply to modifying an RDS Custom for SQL Server DB instance:
++ Multi\-AZ deployments aren't supported\.
++ Custom DB option and parameter groups aren't supported\.
++ You can't modify the allocated storage\.
++ Any storage volumes that you attach manually to your RDS Custom DB instance are outside the support perimeter\.

+  For more information, see [Responding to an unsupported configuration](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.

+### Console<a name="custom-managing.modify-sqlserver.CON"></a>

+**To modify an RDS Custom for SQL Server DB instance**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+1. Choose the DB instance that you want to modify\.

+1. Choose **Modify**\.

+1. Make the following changes as needed:

+   1. For **DB engine version**, choose the new version\.

+   1. Change the value for **DB instance class**\.
+For supported classes, see [DB instance class support for RDS Custom](custom-reqs-limits.md#custom-reqs-limits.instances)\.

+   1. Change the value for **Backup retention period**\.

+   1. For **Backup window**, set values for the **Start time** and **Duration**\.

+   1. For **DB instance maintenance window**, set values for the **Start day**, **Start time**, and **Duration**\.

+1. Choose **Continue**\.

+1. Choose **Apply immediately** or **Apply during the next scheduled maintenance window**\.

+1. Choose **Modify DB instance**\.

+### AWS CLI<a name="custom-managing.modify-sqlserver.CLI"></a>

+To modify an RDS Custom for SQL Server DB instance, use the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command\.
+Set the following parameters as needed:
++ `--db-instance-class` – For supported classes, see [DB instance class support for RDS Custom](custom-reqs-limits.md#custom-reqs-limits.instances)\.
++ `--engine-version` – The version number of the database engine to which you're upgrading\.
++ `--backup-retention-period` – How long to retain automated backups, from 0–35 days\.
++ `--preferred-backup-window` – The daily time range during which automated backups are created\.
++ `--preferred-maintenance-window` – The weekly time range \(in UTC\) during which system maintenance can occur\.
++ `--apply-immediately` – Use `--apply-immediately` to apply the storage changes immediately\.

+  Or use `--no-apply-immediately` \(the default\) to apply the changes during the next maintenance window\.

-## Working with storage for RDS Custom DB instances<a name="custom-managing.storage"></a>
+## Modifying the storage for an RDS Custom for Oracle DB instance<a name="custom-managing.storage-modify"></a>

-Modifying the storage for an RDS Custom DB instance is similar to doing this for Amazon RDS, but the changes that you can make are limited to the following:
+Modifying the storage for an RDS Custom for Oracle DB instance is similar to doing this for Amazon RDS, but the changes that you can make are limited to the following:
 + Increasing the allocated storage
 + Changing the storage type from io1 to gp2, or gp2 to io1
 + Changing the Provisioned IOPS, if you're using the io1 storage type

-The following limitations apply to modifying the storage for an RDS Custom DB instance:
+The following limitations apply to modifying the storage for an RDS Custom for Oracle DB instance:
 + The minimum allocated storage for RDS Custom for Oracle is 40 GiB, and the maximum is 64 TiB\.
 + As with Amazon RDS, you can't decrease the allocated storage\.
 This is a limitation of Amazon EBS volumes\.
 + Storage autoscaling isn't supported for RDS Custom DB instances\.